Highway 395, Part Three

 The temperatures were in the nineties so finding shade was a must.
 That proved a little hard as there weren’t that many trees around the water.
 Gone were the pine trees and the mountains, as Diaz Lake looked like something in the desert.
 Surrounded by a RV park, the place was pretty deserted so we slipped into a parking space and tried our luck for about forty five minutes.

 Just like in the Sierras, no fish were to be had, it was our last chance and once again we came up empty.
 Even though this little lake isn’t as picturesque as the mountain lakes, it was still nice sitting on its banks enjoying the day.
 It looked like a great place to camp with your family.

 I read a brief snippet of Fossil Falls and on the map we saw that it wasn’t far from Highway 395, so we added it to our excursion list.
-In the two paragraph article I read about it, it said, “don’t expect any fossils or waterfalls.”
+I read a two paragraph article about the falls and it said, “don’t expect any fossils or waterfalls.”
 They were sort of right.